 What is Voltammetry?
 Types and Applications

-Voltammetry is the study of the current response of a chemical under an applied potential difference using a potentiostat.
-Voltammetry encompasses a number of different methods, each of which can tell us about the kinetics and thermodynamics of electron addition (reduction) and electron loss (oxidation).
-In addition, voltammetry can be used to test for the presence of an electroactive substance.
+Voltammetry is a class of electrochemical techniques in which the current response of a solution is measured as a function of an applied potential.
+This encompasses a number of different methods for studying the kinetics and thermodynamics of electron gain (reduction) and electron loss (oxidation).
+In addition, voltammetry techniques can be used to test for the presence of an electroactive substance.

 Cyclic Voltammetry

-In cyclic voltammetry, potential difference is varied at a constant rate with time, between two potentials.
-The direction of the potential change is swapped when either of the limiting potentials is reached.
-The starting potential may be any potential between the two, but is often 0 V.
+In cyclic voltammetry, potential difference is varied at a constant rate between two potentials.
+The direction of the voltage sweep reverses when the limiting potential is reached.

-The main advantages of cyclic voltammetry over other voltammetric methods is the ease in interpretation of results, as well as how large potential ranges can be examined rapidly.
+The main advantages of cyclic voltammetry over other voltametric methods are that it's easy to do and easy to analyze, as well as how large potential ranges can be examined rapidly.
+Cyclic voltammetry produces this signature "duck" current voltage curve, from which anodic and cathodic peak potential, onset potentials and other key metrics can be easily read.
 The reversibility of oxidation and reduction, and the approximate formal potential can be readily extracted from a compound’s cyclic voltammogram.

 Cyclic voltammogram of ferrocene